Chain (unit): Definition

-Origin

-The surveyor's chain was first mentioned 1579 and appears in an illustration in 1607.
+The surveyor's chain first appears in an illustration in a Dutch map of 1607, and in an English book for surveyors of 1610.
 In 1593 the English mile was redefined by a statute of Queen Elizabeth I as 5,280 feet, to tie in with agricultural practice.
 In 1620, the polymath Edmund Gunter developed a method of accurately surveying land using a surveyor's chain 66 feet long with 100 links.
-The 66 feet unit, which was four perches or rods, took on the name the chain.
+The 66-foot unit, which was four perches or rods, took on the name the chain.
 By 1675 it was accepted, and Ogilby wrote:

 From Gunter's system, the chain and the link became standard surveyors' units of length and crossed to the colonies.
 The thirteen states of America were expanding westward and the public land had to be surveyed for a cadastral.
 In 1784 Thomas Jefferson wrote a report for the Continental Congress proposing the rectangular survey system; it was adopted with some changes as the Land Ordinance of 1785 on 20 May the following year.
 In the report, the use of the chain as a unit of measurement was mandated, and the chain was defined.

 Modern use and historic cultural references

 United Kingdom

 In the United Kingdom, the chain is no longer used for practical survey work.
-However, it survives on the railways as a location identifier.
+However, it is still used on the railways as a location identifier.
 When railways were designed, the location of features such as bridges and stations was indicated by a cumulative longitudinal "mileage", using miles and chains, from a zero point at the origin or headquarters of the railway, or the originating junction of a new branch line.
 Since railways are linear in topology, the "mileage" or "chainage" is sufficient to identify a place uniquely on any given route.
 Thus, a given bridge location may be indicated as 112 miles and 63 chains (181.51 km) from the origin.
 In the case of the photograph, the bridge is near Keynsham, which is that distance from London Paddington station.
-The indication "MLN" after the mileage is the engineers' line reference describing the route as the Great Western Main Line, which is needed to uniquely determine the bridge, as there may be points at 112 miles 63 chains on other routes.
+The indication "MLN" after the mileage is the Engineer's Line Reference describing the route as the Great Western Main Line, which is needed to uniquely determine the bridge, as there may be points at 112 miles 63 chains on other routes.

-On new railway lines built in the United Kingdom such as High Speed 1, the position along the alignment is still called "chainage" although the value is now expressed in metres.
+On new railway lines built in the United Kingdom such as High Speed 1, the position along the alignment is still referred to as "chainage", although the value is now expressed in metres.